 In modern times, manhood and the ability to provide are inextricable parts of masculine identities in the United States; however, institutionalized racism within the educational and employment systems over time have left many African American men unable to effectively assume the provider role within their families (Aronson, Whitehead, & Baber, 2003; Hunter & Davis, 1994).
 In their treatment of factors contributing to the meaning of father role/identity, salience, and commitment among nonresident African American fathers, Hammond et al. (2011) articulated the legacy of active father engagement for many African American men who may not be able to fulfill the provider role based on a historical context born of slavery and replicated across time through institutional discrimination and racism.
-They highlighted research by African American family life from the mainstream literature of the time.
+They highlighted research by African American scholars whose findings offered an alternative perspective on African American family life from the mainstream literature of the time.
 For example, Hammond et al. (2011) noted that: